 Project Description: This contract focused on a occupant protection paid media buy plan for the "Click It or Ticket" national mobilization.
 All paid media were implemented through an assessment of current on-the-ground programs as well as demographic needs, reach and frequency goals, an assessment of appropriate messaging, and experience with markets who performed to expected gross rating points.
 Message recognition were measured through attitudinal surveys.
 Paid media placement for occupant protection included 3,346 purchased radio spots and 3,447 added value spots for a total of 6,793 radio spots.
-On-line streaming audio placement of 75 billboards that delivered a total of 25,544,647 impressions.
+On-line streaming audio placement delivered 310 clicks and an estimated 811,748 impressions.
+Digital outdoor included the placement of 75 billboards that delivered a total of 25,544,647 impressions.
 The contract also provided funding for an occupant protection social norming campaign to increase seatbelt compliance.
 Paid media placement included 4,137 radio spots and 4,150 added value spots for a total of 8,287 radio spots.
-On-line streaming audio placement included value of 3,910 impressions for a total delivery of 482,785 impressions.
+On-line streaming audio placement included 470,588 impressions and an added value of 3,910 impressions for a total delivery of 482,785 impressions.